syaffers/visibiome/README.md

         $ git clone https://syaffers@bitbucket.org/syaffers/visibiome.git
         $ cd visibiome

-4. Install app dependencies (you may need superuser credentials)
+4. Install app dependencies (you may need superuser credentials).
+If you are using the QIIME EC2 community image, remove `qiime==1.9.1` from the `requirements.txt` file to avoid reinstalling packages.

         $ pip install -r requirements.txt